I know thinking routines are a huge crowd pleaser.

-And so today I’m going to focus on you – and I’m going to share some 6 key benefits you’ll get from working with these magical structures with art and objects.
+And so today I’m going to focus on you – and I’m going to share some 6 key benefits you’ll get from working with these magical structures in the museum.

 I going to talk about why routines are beneficial, the importance of structure, the flexibility of routines, how they help you to master sharing information and improve your questioning technique.
 And finally I’m ending with probably the biggest benefit of all – so stay tuned for that one!